-Dangers of Popper Addiction
+Dangers of a Poppers Addiction

 What Are Poppers?

 There is no such thing as a safe dose of amyl nitrite.
-That’s true whether or not you’re concerned about the dangers of popper addiction.
-The list of health problems linked to even short-term use of nitrite products includes:
+That’s true whether or not you’re concerned about the dangers of poppers addiction.

 • Intense headaches